Leptogenesis and low-energy CP violation in a type-II-dominated left-right seesaw model: Minimal mixed neutrino mass model with type-II dominance

-In the type-I seesaw framework, light neutrino masses are generated by the interplay of neutrino Dirac mass terms, induced by Yukawa interactions of left-handed (LH) and RH neutrinos, and Majorana mass terms of the RH singlet neutrinos.
-The relevant mass and interaction terms in the Lagrangian are given by
+Within our model, light neutrino masses are partially generated by the interplay of neutrino Dirac mass terms, induced by Yukawa interactions of left-handed (LH) and RH neutrinos, and Majorana mass terms of the RH singlet neutrinos.
+The corresponding type-I Lagrangian is given by

-where $\mathcal{C}$ represents the charge conjugation matrix, and with the SM Higgs doublet $H = \left(H^{+},H^{0}\right)^{T}$, its conjugate $\widetilde{H}=i\sigma_{2} H^{*}$, the RH neutrino singlets $N_R$ and the LH lepton doublets $L$.
-Due to our discrete left-right (LR) symmetry and type-II dominance, $m_N$ is diagonalized by the PMNS matrix $U$.
-Transforming into the RH neutrino mass basis under the assumption of an already diagonal charged-lepton basis changes the Yukawa term into